jonathanjosef91/LeetCode/README.md

 DP - Problems that relay mostly on dynamic programming technics

-Array And Strings - Problems that requires modifications and understanding of arrays and strings
+Strings - Problems that requires modifications and understanding of strings

 Searches - Including all kind of search algorithms

 Old - Problems that I solved in early stages of my career.
 The Solutions you'll find there are valid but can be lack of style, tests, and tagged poorly.

-### Level based tags
+### Difficulty based tags
 Beginners - Good place to start from.
 Not likely to be asked during an interview

 Medium - Most of the interview questions fall under this bucket.
 You want to reach the level where you can come up with a solution in 5-15 minutes, and code it in another 5-15 minutes.